Ancient Rome: Literature and libraries

 Latin literature was, from its start, influenced heavily by Greek authors.
 Some of the earliest extant works are of historical epics telling the early military history of Rome.
 As the Republic expanded, authors began to produce poetry, comedy, history, and tragedy.

 Ancient Rome's literary contributions are still recognised today and the works by ancient Roman authors were available in bookshops as well as in public and private libraries.
 Many scholars and statesmen of ancient Rome cultivated private libraries that were used both as demonstrations of knowledge and displays of wealth and power.

-Although Julius Caesar had intended to establish public libraries to further establish Rome as a great cultural center like Athens and Alexandria, he died before this was accomplished.
+Although Julius Caesar had intended to establish public libraries to further establish Rome as a great cultural centre like Athens and Alexandria, he died before this was accomplished.
 Caesar's former lieutenant, Gaius Asinius Pollio, took up the project and opened the first public library in Rome in the Atrium Libertatis.
 Emperors Augustus, Tiberius, Vespasian, Domitian, and Trajan also founded or expanded public libraries in Rome during their reigns.
 These included the Ulpian Library in Trajan's Forum and libraries in the Temple of Apollo Palatinus, the Temple of Peace in the Roman Forum, the Temple of Divus Augustus, which was dedicated to Minerva when it was rebuilt under Emperor Domitian's orders.
 By the fall of the Western Roman Empire, the city of Rome had more than two dozen public libraries.
-As the Roman Empire spread, public libraries were established in other major cities and cultural centers including Ephesos, Athens, and Timgad.
+As the Roman Empire spread, public libraries were established in other major cities and cultural centres including Ephesos, Athens, and Timgad.